kuruma history

 Divorce is permitted, with the

-adultery on the part of the wife.
+sanction of the caste panchayat, on the ground of adultery on the part of the wife.
 The husband removes the upper garment from off her head and drives her out of the house.
 Divorced women are allowed to marry again.
 Adultery on the part of a woman with a man of a lower caste is punished with expulsion from her own caste.

-Females inherit in default of any male issue in the family.
+Inheritance: - Females inherit in default of any male issue in the family.
 It is said that the eldest son gets five sheep or Rs.
 25/- in addition to his own share.
 Basavi girls claim the same share in their father's property as the sons.

 Music :-